Maury Travis: In the media

-After watching the Cold Case Files documentary on the A&E network, the current tenant of Travis' house found out about its history.
+While watching the Cold Case Files documentary on the A&E network, the existing tenant of Travis' house found out about its history.
 It was revealed that her landlord, who would not return the money or break the lease when confronted, was Travis' mother.
 Upon being approached by the local housing authority, the landlord subsequently agreed to rescind the lease.

-His killings are also discussed on Last Podcast on the Left, Episode 91: Black Serial Killers Part 1: Call Me God.
+His killings are also discussed on Last Podcast on the Left, Episode 91: "Black Serial Killers Part 1: Call Me God".